Mazda Scrum: Complete Guide

 Pros

 • Lower auction prices: Scrums often sell for less than equivalent Carries at Japanese auctions because fewer buyers recognize the name.
-The truck itself is identical — you are paying less for the badge.
+The truck itself is identical, so you are paying less for the badge.

 • Full Carry parts compatibility: Every mechanical and body part is interchangeable with the corresponding Carry generation.
 Search for either Mazda or Suzuki part numbers and you will find the same component.
 Suppliers like Oiwa Garage and Amayama list Scrum and Carry parts together.